Rapid risk assessment: Increase of cholera cases in the Horn of Africa and the Gulf of Aden – risk for EU/EEA citizens, 23 May 2017

 This updated rapid risk assessment assesses the potential risk for European travellers to Cuba after an outbreak of cholera in the Cuban province of Granma expanded to the provinces of Santiago de Cuba, Camagüey and Guantanamo.

-Risk assessment: Outbreak of cholera in Cuba, potential risk for European travellers, 12 July 2012
+Rapid risk assessment - Update: Outbreak of cholera in Cuba, potential risk for European travellers, 17 January 2012